Background of the Fellows

 Award of the Degrees

-The Ph.D. and the M.D. degrees are awarded after the work toward both is completed, regardless of the order in which this may occur.
+The Ph.D. and the M.D. degrees are awarded after the work toward both is completed.

 Other Sources of Financial Support

-Although the fellow’s financial support after the precandidacy year is the responsibility of the mentor, we encourage fellows to apply for their own support since writing grants is very educational, and since obtaining independent funding is always good.
-Get more information about funding sources.
+Although the fellow’s financial support after the precandidacy year is the responsibility of the mentor, we encourage fellows to apply for their own support since writing grants is very educational, and since obtaining independent funding beneficial.
+Read more information about funding sources.

 The MSTP provides limited support for travel to scientific meetings if the fellow is presenting an abstract.
-The fellow must request this support in advance by written letter to the MSTP office.
-The letter should be cosigned by the mentor and should include an itemized list of anticipated expenses.
+The fellow must request this support in advance by emailing a completed Funding Application Form to the MSTP office.
+The email should include an itemized list of anticipated expenses.
 More details are in the Fellows’ Guidebook.

 Department/Program Responsibilities of the Fellows

 While in the Research Phase, MSTP fellows are full members of their graduate Departments/Programs and are encouraged to participate in the academic and social activities of those Departments/Programs as do other Ph.D. students.
 MSTP fellows also are expected to participate in citizenship activities of their Departments/Programs.
-However, many fellows contribute substantial amounts of time to MSTP citizenship activities such as recruiting.
-Each fall, the MSTP Office will provide the names of those fellows to their Departments/Programs, with the expectation that the MSTP citizenship activities will be taken into account by the fellow’s Department/Program.
+However, many fellows contribute substantial amounts of time to MSTP citizenship activities such as recruiting, and we ask PhD programs to be cognizant of this when seeking volunteers for their activities.

 Recent Faculty Rotations/Thesis Mentors & MSTP Students